maisiesadler53/Distributed_gol/README.md

 Functionality and Design: Outline what functionality you have implemented, which problems you have solved with your implementations and how your program is designed to solve the problems efficiently and effectively.

 Critical Analysis: Describe briefly the other experiments and analysis you carried out, provide a selection of appropriate results.
 Keep a history of your implementations and provide benchmark results from various stages.
 Explain and analyse the benchmark results obtained.
 Analyse the important factors responsible for virtues and limitations of your implementations.

 Make sure your team’s names and user names appear on page 1 of the report.
 Don't include a cover page.

 ## Viva

-You will be required to demostrate your implementations in the viva.This will include running tests as well as showing PGM image output and keyboard control.
+You will be required to demostrate your implementations in the viva.
+This will include running tests as well as showing PGM image output and working keyboard control.

 As part of the viva, we will also discuss your report.
 You should be prepared to discuss and expand on any points mentioned in your report.

-## Submission Mistakes

-[TODO]
+All vivas will run in Week 11.

 ## Workload and Time Management

-[TODO] - Expected time to complete?

 It is important to carefully manage your time for this assignment.
-You should not spend much over 25 hours on this task, this is about  5h per week over 5 weeks including labs.
-Do not spend hours trying to debug on your own; use pair programming, seek help from our teaching assistants during scheduled labs, use the forum, or see a lecturer.
+Do not spend hours trying to debug on your own; use pair programming, seek help from our teaching assistants during scheduled labs and ask questions on Teams.